 \section{Introduction}

-Our objective is to suggest an explicit analogue of the Higman Embedding Theorem proven in the fundamental article \cite{Higman Subgroups of fP groups}, i.e., an algorithm that for a given recursive group $G = \langle\, X \mathrel{|} R \,\rangle$ constructively outputs its explicit embedding into a finitely presented group $\mathcal G$ given by its generators and defining relations.
-In \cite{Higman Subgroups of fP groups} the generating set $X$ can be either finite, or effec\-tively enumerable countably infinite, see Theorem 1 and Corollary on p.\,456 in \cite{Higman Subgroups of fP groups}; while $R$ is the range of a recursive function, see the definitions and references in Section~\ref{SU Recursive enumeration and recursive groups}
+Our objective is to propose an explicit analogue of the Higman Embedding Theorem proven in the fundamental article \cite{Higman Subgroups of fP groups}, i.e., to propose an algorithm that for a given recursive group $G = \langle\, X \mathrel{|} R \,\rangle$ outputs its \textit{explicit} embedding into a finitely presented group $\mathcal G$ recorded by its generators and defining relations.
+In \cite{Higman Subgroups of fP groups} the set $X$ can be either finite, or effec\-tively enumerable countably infinite, see Theorem 1 and Corollary on page 456 in \cite{Higman Subgroups of fP groups}, while $R$ is the range of a partial recursive function, see the relevant definitions in Section~\ref{SU Recursive enumeration and recursive groups}.